psoland/Predictive-analytics-with-R/README.md

 # Predictive-analytics-with-R
-Course in predictive analytics at Norwegian School of Economics (NHH) The code for Project 1 can be found in the appendix in the report while the code for Project 2 is posted as a separate file called *Project2-R-file.R*.
+Course in predictive analytics at Norwegian School of Economics (NHH).

+The code for Project 1 can be found in the appendix in the report while the code for Project 2 is posted as a separate file called *Project2-R-file.R*.

 ## Corse description